SHurtado91112/Gesture_Call_Application/README.md

 Most of our team haven't been exposed to machine learning algorithms or developed a proper iOS application before.
 Having to learn, rewrite, and apply the KNN algorithm to our application was certainly a daunting task.
 TO FINISH LATER

+# What's next

+Since all of our data is currently stored locally on someone's phone, having multiple saved gestures would consume a lot of space and slow the app down.
+One way to remedy this issue is to store all the data in order to save space.